pytorch/pytorch/docs/cpp/source/notes/inference_mode.rst

 which disables autograd, view tracking and version counter bumps.
-Unfortunately, current colloquial of this guard for inference workload is unsafe: it's possible to use ``AutoNonVariableTypeMode`` to bypass PyTorch's safety checks and result in silent wrong results, e.g. PyTorch throws an error when tensors saved for backwards are subsequently mutated, but mutation happens inside ``AutoNonVariableTypeMode`` will silently bypass the check and returns wrong gradient to users.
+Unfortunately, current colloquial of this guard for inference workload is unsafe: it's possible to use ``AutoNonVariableTypeMode`` to bypass PyTorch's safety checks and result in silently wrong results, e.g. PyTorch throws an error when tensors saved for backwards are subsequently mutated, but mutation happens inside ``AutoNonVariableTypeMode`` will silently bypass the check and returns wrong gradient to users.